 |For the Discovery and risk report:

-- To display data from Windows 10 computers, they must be a minimum build of 1809, you are using Windows Defender Advanced Threat Protection (Windows Defender ATP), and you have enabled the Azure Information Protection integration feature from Windows Defender Security Center
+- To display data from Windows 10 computers, they must be a minimum build of 1809, you are using Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP), and you have enabled the Azure Information Protection integration feature from Microsoft Defender Security Center

-For information about configuring and using the Azure Information Protection integration feature from Windows Defender Security Center, see Information protection in Windows overview.
+For information about configuring and using the Azure Information Protection integration feature from Microsoft Defender Security Center, see Information protection in Windows overview.

 Permissions required for Azure Information Protection analytics

-Specific to Azure Information Protection analytics, you can use the Azure AD administrator role of Security Reader as an alternative to the other Azure AD roles that support managing Azure Information Protection.
+Specific to Azure Information Protection analytics, after you have configured your Azure Log Analytics workspace, you can use the Azure AD administrator role of Security Reader as an alternative to the other Azure AD roles that support managing Azure Information Protection in the Azure portal.

-Because this feature uses Azure Log Analytics, role-based access control (RBAC) for Azure also controls access to your workspace.
+Because this feature uses Azure Monitoring, role-based access control (RBAC) for Azure also controls access to your workspace.
+You therefore need an Azure role as well as an Azure AD administrator role to manage Azure Information Protection analytics.
 If you're new to Azure roles, you might find it useful to read Differences between Azure RBAC roles and Azure AD administrator roles.

-To create a Log Analytics workspace or to create custom queries, one of the following:
+To create the workspace or to create custom queries, one of the following: